5 Best Electric Mouse Traps in 2026

 • You are comfortable with smart-home apps

-• You want the most advanced electric trap available
+• You want the most feature-rich electric trap in this comparison

 Choose Rat Zapper Classic (4 Pack) if: